pudly/schmopera-hugo/content/articles/la-finta-giardiniera-coming-to-a-garden-near-you.md

 ---
-title: La finta giardiniera, coming to a garden near you
+title: "La finta giardiniera, coming to a garden near you"
 ---

 ## How did the partnership develop between On Site Opera and the Atlanta Opera?